macula lutea

 Frequently Asked Questions

-What is the macula lutea?
+What is the central structure within the macula lutea?

-What is the Latin name for the macula lutea?
+What conditions affect the macula lutea?

 Related Structures